-University Technology Services periodically receives requests for third-party access to an account.
+University Technology Services periodically receives requests for third-party access to a university-assigned individual account.
 Examples of such requests are:

-- Supervisor requesting access to an e-mail account, file share, calendar, or voice-mail of a former employee or soon to be former employee.
+- Supervisor requesting access to an email account, file share, calendar, documents, or voice-mail of a former employee or soon to be former employee.
 (Please note: Third party access requests are generally approved only for circumstances outside normal employee retirements or transitions.)

-- Supervisor requesting access to an e-mail account, file share, calendar, or voice-mail of a current employee on leave of absence or vacation.
+- Supervisor requesting access to an email account, file share, calendar, documents, or voice-mail of a current employee on leave of absence or vacation.

 - Requests for access to deceased person’s electronic data.

 These examples are not intended as an exhaustive list.
 The common factor is the request to provide access to an individually assigned account or access to materials stored in that account to individuals who are not the account owner.
 Individuals are assigned account login identities and passwords, such as NetID.
 UTS regards electronic data, records and communications as equivalent to other physical materials and will typically handle release with comparable control mechanisms.
-Communications require the highest standard of privacy, and we seek to maintain the confidentiality agreement.
+Communications require the highest standard of privacy, and we seek to maintain the implied confidentiality agreement.
 The accounts have a specific service life, depending on relationship to the university and the access control.
 Information about the life of an account is located at http://www.oakland.edu/uts/accounts.

 Requests for third-party access involve a person other than the assigned individual (the account owner) using the assigned identity to log into the account or requests to extract materials from the account to provide to a third-party.
 This third-party access procedure was developed in compliance with Policy #890 Use of University Information Technology Resources, acknowledging statements of privacy and the high standard for accessing accounts and communications without the authorization of the account owner.